back to the MAIN INDEX

 Lucius Fabricius was a city officer in charge for the streets (curator viarum); his name is carved in large letters on the white frame of the bridge's arches.
 Names of two consuls in smaller letters (Marcus Lollius and Quintus Lepidus) were added on the occasion of the bridge's first restoration works, in 21 BC.

-As of the mid 1500s, after the making of the Jewish Ghetto, which started on the very spot where the bridge reaches the mainland, it was also called Bridge of the Jews.
+After the establishment of the Jewish Ghetto (1555), whwhose area started on the very spot where the bridge reaches the mainland, it was also called Bridge of the Jews.

 Fabricius Bridge